NURS FPX 4050 Assessment 4 Final Care Coordination Plan

 The primary of these subjects is holism.
 The concept of “person-centered care” has its roots in a holistic perspective, which suggests that people should be seen as whole bio-psychosocial beings.
 Holism is a term that may be used in a variety of circumstances.
 Occasionally, it is hard to tell exactly how it is being used.
 Every time, it has urged the provider to keep a close eye on the patient’s social and psychological well-being and generally acknowledged medical health.

 The third subject is joint judgment.
 This suggests that the choice of the patient’s treatment is made in consultation with the psychiatrist, the caregivers, and the patient.
-It is often described as a framework for decision-making that resides halfway between the existing educated patient modelling approach and conventional medical paternalistic (Olson et al., 2021).
+It is often described as a framework for decision-making that resides halfway between the existing educated patient modeling approach and conventional medical paternalistic (Olson et al., 2021).
 The clinical situation and the nurse’s productivity increase when these guidelines are implemented.
 These protocols respond to any scenario a nurse can encounter.

 Health Policy Implications for the Coordination of Care

 The Behavioral Health Evolution Journal claims that effective, scientifically-based initiatives and regulations for psychological health must meet a set of requirements.
-The best way to proceed is a clearly articulated approach.
+The best way to proceed is a articulated approach.
 This suggests that it is straightforward to replicate and that the procedures should be specific.
 The approach should reflect the client’s goals, show efficiency, and uphold social norms.
 All groups should be able to receive the therapies and be adaptable sufficiently for them to do so (van Os et al., 2019).

 Care coordination includes a strategy for controlling their mental state to assist patients in laying a solid base for general psychological health.
 Having nurses around who can support individuals throughout their problems is one tactic.
 His self-worth and self-respect should be prioritized, and self-criticism should be avoided.
 The individual is more interested in saving for an unforeseeable future than in providing everyday necessities.
 As a result, our approach must be to have professionals counsel clients to focus more on setting achievable objectives for their therapy (Seven et al., 2020).